-In general, borrowing is limited to current students, faculty and staff.
-Library facilities and resources are available for in-library use by the general public with some restrictions.
+In general, borrowing is limited to current students, faculty, and staff.
+Library facilities and selected resources are available for in-library use by the general public with some restrictions.

-Currently enrolled students and employees of the Seattle Community College District
+Currently enrolled students and employees of the Seattle Colleges

 Currently enrolled students of other Washington State community colleges